-Back in 2013, visiting Iceland in February was not a normal thing to do.
-When I told people we were planning to go for my partner’s birthday there were a lot of head-tilty moments.
+A few years ago, visiting Iceland in February was not a normal thing to do.
+When I told people we were planning to go to Iceland in early February for my partner’s 40th birthday there were a lot of head-tilty moments.
 Won’t you freeze? they asked.
 Won’t it be dark all the time?

 Truth be told I was a bit worried too.
 We’d booked a cheap deal from Icelandair on the spur of the moment and didn’t really know what to expect.
 Here’s what we learned about what to wear, what to do, what to eat (as a vegetarian), where to stay, and our itinerary for five days in Iceland in February.